giacomos85/pandaflow/docs/source/strategies/copy.rst

 - `field`: Target column to populate.
 - `source`: Source column to copy from.
 Defaults to `field` if omitted.
-- `input_rule`: Optional parser to apply to source values.
+- `parser`: Optional parser to apply to source values.
-- `output_rule`: Optional formatter to apply to parsed values.
+- `formatter`: Optional formatter to apply to parsed values.
 - `fillna`: Optional fallback value for empty or missing entries.

 Input Example